tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>true</strong> as expected
 </blockquote>
 #### Model tests are applied
-#### Model Class
-Models being the primary purpose of this library are extensions of javascript objects.
-The tequila class library provides this class to encapsulate and enforce consistent programming interfaceto the models created by this library.

 #### CONSTRUCTOR
 Creation of all Models must adhere to following examples: